jawarcholik/RobotWallFollowing_ReinforcementLearning/README.md

 `source /opt/ros/melodic/setup.bash`
 `rostopic pub /triton/vel_cmd geometry_msgs/Pose2D <tab>`

 We are trying to figure out a way where you don't have to tab complete.

-Also the theta move command is not implemented yet.
+### View 3D point cloud data and image data in rviz

+In another terminal, open rviz:

+`rviz`

+Add an Image to the displays with the 'Add' button on the lower left of the screen.
+Configure the Image Topic to be '/camera/color/image_raw'.

+Add a PointCloud2 to the displays with the 'Add' button on the lower left of the screen.
+Configure the Topic to be 'camera/depth/points'.

 ## Known Issues
 - If you run a gazebo instance and then close it, it may still be running in the background.
 Kill the gzserver and gzclient processes from the terminal if a new instance of gazebo wont load because of this.